 Remember that satan is called a "liar and a murderer from the beginning."

-The section of verses immediately below show some of the places in the Old Covenant (Law of Mosheh) where our Eloah, whose name is Yahuwah, promised that the sins of the fathers, under certain conditions, would be handed down to the children for several generations, and also how He would show mercy under other circumstances.
+The section of verses immediately below show some of the places in the Ten Words and the Law of Mosheh where our Eloah, whose name is Yahuwah, promised that the sins of the fathers, under certain conditions, would be handed down to the children for several generations, and also how He would show mercy under other circumstances.